dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

 Glas programs are essentially transactional due to backtracking conditional behavior.
-I propose to embrace this, using a *transaction machine* application architecture, where the application loop is a repeating transaction.
+This is a good fit for a *transaction machine* application architecture.

+A transaction machine represents the main application loop as a repeating transaction.
 Transaction machines have many nice properties for process control, live coding, reactive behavior, and real-time systems.

-Transactions restrict direct use of synchronous effects APIs, i.e. an application cannot send a request then await a response within a single transaction.
-However, transactions can work with channels, mailboxes, tuple spaces, and various other models.
-APIs for filesystem, network, GUI, or specialized for web-apps can be designed around use of transactions.
+Their main weakness is that transactions do not support synchronous interaction with external systems; many APIs must be redesigned for asynchronous interaction.

 This document discusses transaction machines and development of applications with Glas.